rcy1314/some-stars/README.md

 *   [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.

-*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
+*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
+Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow

 *   [dario-github/notion\_auto\_backup](https://github.com/dario-github/notion_auto_backup) - Notion Regular Auto Backup to Google Drive